 The book begins in central Arizona, but the plot leads the main characters to Boston and back.
 How do the multiple settings contribute to the book?
 How do they affect the actions of the main characters?

-Lyle thinks of his relationship to his father as generating both anger and guilt.
+Lyle’s relationship with his father generates both anger and guilt.
 What does he mean by that and how does this motivate him throughout the story?
 Does he have other motivations?

 How would you describe Kate Sorensen’s role in the story?
 How does her approach to challenges differ from Lyle’s?